-There were some sightings of killer whales during NASS2015 (Fig. 12), and the plan is to develop and abundance estimate from this data.
+There were some sightings of killer whales during NASS2015 (see ANNEX 3, Fig. 18, page 237), and the plan is to develop and abundance estimate from this data.

 A manuscript by Lennart and Richard (in review), "At the cutting edge of the future: unravelling depredation, behaviour and movement of killer whales in the act of flexible management regimes in Arctic Greenland" was forwarded to the SC and will be referred to a future WG on killer whales.